Aartisushmesh29/Aartisushmesh29/README.md

 - 🔭 I’m currently working on [GlamGait : Footwear Shopping Site](#)

-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning Full Stack and CI/CD Pipelines.

-- 👯 I’m looking to collaborate on MERN Projects
+- 👯 I’m looking to collaborate on Web based Projects

 - 👨‍💻 All of my projects are available at [My Portfolio](https://portfolio-gamma-lake-56.vercel.app/)